DavidGeeraerts/AI/README.md

-# AI - Artificial Intelligence landscape - The Book of AI
+# The Book of AI - Artificial Intelligence landscape
 This is a work in progress --started 2025-02-- to document my exploration of Artificial Intelligence, Large Language Models (LLM), Natural Language Models (NLM), Natural Language Processing (NLP), etc.